 The same benefits that other people get should be the same benefits that people with disabilities should get in terms of accessibility to places of worship.
 People with disabilities face the same challenges as other people, they have financial challenges, marital challenges etc. This does not exclude them from services the church offers.
-They also need to understand that God loves them, Jesus loves them and is not absent from their current circumstances.
+They also need to understand that God loves them and Jesus loves them.

-Through the Roof will succeed in its advocacy effort through parents of Children with disabilities.
-Parents of kids with disabilities are a community that is left out in the church.
+The other aspect of Through the Roof is parents of kids with disabilities are also a community that is left out in the church.
 You find that most of them will not come to church because their child is not included.
-That’s a double tragedy as not only are you not having kids come but the parents and sometimes siblings do not come because you have not taken the initiative to include their children in the church.
+That’s a double tragedy as not only are you not having kids come but the parents also not come because you have not taken the initiative to include their children in the church.

-By welcoming the kids in churches you will make the parents understand that they are also welcome in the church.
+By welcoming the kids in churches and by beginning to welcome the kids in churches, you will make the parents understand that they are also welcome in the church.